syntevo/docs/src/SmartGit/Manual/Installation/On-premise-license-server.md

 > * Both, the local LDAP server and the on-premise license server run on the same Docker network `syntevo-op-server`.
 > * The image of the LDAP server is `syntevo-license-ldap-server` which results in URL `ldap://syntevo-license-ldap-server:8389`; it serves `dc=springframework,dc=org`.
 > * We are using `--rm` to re-create the container from scratch with every invocation.

-We use Spring Boot (currently at version 2.7) with its built-in LDAP functionality.
-Please refer to the [Spring Boot documentation](https://docs.spring.io/spring-boot/docs/2.7.18/reference/html/application-properties.html#appendix.application-properties) to find additional LDAP properties that the framework supports.

-In case you need to connect to your LDAP using SSL, you need to set up keystore and truststore in the container using [standard JVM properties](https://docs.oracle.com/en/java/javase/11/security/java-secure-socket-extension-jsse-reference-guide.html#GUID-460C3E5A-A373-4742-9E84-EB42A7A3C363).
-This requires modifying the container startup arguments, so it is a more advanced use case.
-Please get in touch with us should you have this requirement.

 ## Reporting